9 minute read by BeYou

 Unlearning: we don’t know what we don’t know

-This means unlearning our view of taking individual ailments in isolation, and expanding them to include our entire body and mind (mental health can have a huge impact on hormones and cause subsequent physiological problems).
+This means unlearning our view of taking individual ailments in isolation, and expanding them to include our entire history, body and mind (mental health can have a huge impact on hormones and cause subsequent physiological problems).
 For example, a recent study found that having an early hysterectomy can lead to a higher chance of dementia in later life - this is particularly troubling considering the number one ‘treatment’ recommended for a number of gynaecological disorders is a hysterectomy!
 Another hard-hitting example is the link that has now been found between the gut microbiome and Alzheimer's.

 In particular, we’re focused on understanding gene expression as it provides a gateway to exploring the nuanced differences in genders and ethnicities; including how tissues, organs and inflammatory pathways react to stimuli.
 Combine that with the latest advancements in protein folding, machine learning and AI, BeYou is well positioned at the forefront of this revolution.